TERPLY

 4. Personalized product recommendations with "why this helps" explanations

-5. Dispensary options filtered by accessibility needs (distance, delivery, hours)
+5. Dispensary options filtered by accessibility needs (distance, delivery, hours - all are of extreme import)

 Key Content Solutions